Next Generation Launch Vehicle: Renaming and cabinet approval

-S.Somanath, speaking to NDTV on 29 June 2024, unveiled a proposal to officially rename the NGLV as "Soorya".
-It will be used to help complete the Bharatiya Antariksh Station (BAS) by 2035 and send an Indian to the moon by 2040.
+Dr S.Somanath, the then chairman of ISRO in a public interview conducted by NDTV on 29 June 2024 unveiled a proposal to officially rename the NGLV as "Soorya".
+He stated that It will be used to help complete the Bharatiya Antariksh Station (BAS) by 2035 and to send an Indian vyomanaut to the moon by 2040.

 Under the direction of Prime Minister Narendra Modi, the Union Cabinet approved the development of the Next-Generation Launch Vehicle on September 18, 2024.
 This move bolsters India's ambition to establish and run the BAS and accomplish a crewed lunar landing by 2040.
 The NGLV has been approved for ₹8240 crore in total.
 It will be implemented over 96 months (8 years) and comprises financing for program administration, facility establishment, and three developmental flights (D1, D2 & D3).
 It is anticipated that the private space industry would be crucial to the manufacturing and development process, easing the transfer from development to operational status.
 The development of the NGLV is projected to take another 8 years from December 2024.